 A: Sprouted seeds aren’t a problem at all, just turn them under your worm bedding and the worms will feast on them.
 However, mold is another sign that your worms have too much food and it’s rotting before they can eat it all.
 You can prevent molds from forming by burying the food an inch or two under the bedding’s surface, and adding some moistened newspaper or cardboard over the top to help keep mold spores out.
 If you still get mold, whitish molds can usually be turned under the surface of the bedding and the worms will eat them, but black or green molds should be removed entirely and disposed of so they don’t spread.

-Overall, the best unit for most people to look into, whether they’re a newcomer to vermicomposting or a pro, is the Worm Factory 360.
-It provides the most composting capability in a small space with lots of expansion potential, is opaque to block out light, well-aerated, protected from the elements, and is easy to harvest from.
-But whether you start with that or any other system, worm composting is a great way to produce high-quality compost for your plants, and I hope you give it a try!
+Overall, the best unit for most people to look into, whether they’re a newcomer to vermicomposting or a pro, is the Urban Worm Bag.
+It’s easy to set up, extremely easy to use and maintain, and it’s simplicity itself to harvest your finished castings.
+But whether you start with that or any other system, worm composting is a great way to produce high-quality compost for your plants.
+I hope you give it a try!

 The Green Thumbs Behind This Article: